Malta at the 2018 Winter Olympics: Alpine skiing

-Malta qualified one female athlete, Élise Pellegrin, she was 26 years old at the time of the Peyongchang Games.
+Malta qualified one female athlete, Élise Pellegrin, she was 26 years old at the time of the Pyeongchang Games.
 In the giant slalom held on 15 February 2018, Pellegrin was disqualified for going outside her lane during the first run.
 The next day the slalom was much better for her, recording a time of one minute and five seconds in the first run, which was good for 56th place.
 That afternoon, she improved her time to 58.90 seconds, good enough for 50th place overall in the competition.